pydata/sparse/docs/operations.md

 ## Indexing

 [`sparse.COO`][] and [`sparse.GCXS`][] arrays can be [indexed](https://numpy.org/doc/stable/user/basics.indexing.html)
 just like regular [`numpy.ndarray`][] objects.
-They support integer, slice and boolean and array indexing (boolean and array indexing is supported only by dense NumPy arrays).
+They support integer, slice, and dense array indices, as well as a single sparse boolean mask as described below.
 However, currently, numpy advanced indexing is not properly supported.
 This means that all of the following work like in Numpy, except that they will produce [`sparse.SparseArray`][] arrays rather than [`numpy.ndarray`][] objects, and will produce